 Learn how to start a novel so that your reader has questions and the desire to keep reading.
 Read first line examples, authors on how to begin, and what our newsletter readers said keeps them going after chapter one.

 ‘Story exposition’ is often described as background, the necessary part to include so that readers know when, where and why your story takes place.
 Yet the exposition in a novel or short story is also an opportunity to entice, amuse, alarm and surprise your reader, foregrounding engaging themes and voices.
-Read on for a definition of exposition in fiction, plus examples taken from fantasy, historical fiction, speculative fiction and other genres:
+Read on for a definition of effective exposition in literature plus examples taken from fantasy, historical fiction, speculative fiction and other genres

 How do you write story openings that engage readers from page one?
 We look at the beginning paragraphs of books Literary Hub listed as defining books of the 2000s.
 What do they reveal about writing strong beginnings?